KTK-Jadoo/remote-notes/997 Data Science/MongoDB.md

 	- n is the n-th value (0-indexed) in the <expr> array

 Note: For mongo CLI, the dot notation expression must be in quotes [[link](https://www.mongodb.com/docs/v7.0/tutorial/query-arrays/#query-for-an-element-by-the-array-index-position)].

+collection.find(predicate, projection)

+- The optional projection parameter indicates the fields to in/exclude in each document of the output collection.

+- 1s: indicate fields that you want, OR

+- 0s: indicate fields that you don’t want.

+- Exception: the primary key _id is always present unless explicitly excluded.